Artificial Intelligence

 What is the NRC’s AI Strategic Plan?

-The strategic plan includes five strategic goals:
+The strategic plan includes five goals:

-• Ensure NRC readiness for regulatory decision-making.
+- Ensure NRC readiness for regulatory decision-making.

-• Establish organizational framework to review AI applications.
+- Establish organizational framework to review AI applications.

-• Strengthen and expand AI partnerships.
+- Strengthen and expand AI partnerships.

-• Cultivate and AI proficient workforce.
+- Cultivate and AI proficient workforce.

-• Pursue use cases to build an AI foundation across the NRC.
+- Pursue use cases to build an AI foundation across the NRC.

 AI Public Workshops

-The NRC hosted a series of Data Science and AI Regulatory Applications Public Workshops in June, August, and November 2021 to provide a forum for the NRC, nuclear industry, and stakeholders to discuss the state of knowledge and research activities related to data science and AI and their application in the nuclear industry.
+The NRC hosted a series of Data Science and AI Regulatory Applications Public Workshops to provide a forum for the NRC, nuclear industry, and stakeholders to discuss the state of knowledge and research activities related to data science and AI and their application in the nuclear industry.
 At these workshops, the NRC worked with internal and external stakeholders to identify the benefits and risks associated with the use of AI in regulatory activities and discussed ongoing and planned projects in the nuclear industry.
 Based on feedback from these workshops, the nuclear industry could start deploying AI in nuclear applications in the near future.

-The NRC plans to host additional workshops in FY 2023.
 For more details, please visit Data Science and Artificial Intelligence Regulatory Applications Workshops.

 If you have questions about artificial intelligence, please see our Contact Us form.